davidebreso/gem-dev/desktop/readme.txt

 * DESKHI.ICN and DESKLO.ICN are now up-to-date and contain matching sets of icons.

-Notes on look and feel
+Notes on source code
 ===============================================================================
-  If you want it to look pretty, this version of DESKTOP should be run on a FreeGEM AES.
-It will also work on a stock GEM/3 AES, though it won't look as nice.

-To compile DESKTOP.APP from the source in this archive, you will need the Open Watcom v2 C compiler, linker and assembler
+To compile DESKTOP.APP from the source code, you need the Open Watcom v2 C compiler, linker and assembler
 <https://open-watcom.github.io>
 and Davide Bresolin's GEM bindings for it:
 <https://github.com/davidebreso/gem-dev>

+Davide Bresolin, January 2022
 John Elliott, 26 March 2006
-Davide Bresolin, January 2022